agrueneberg/Corser/README.md

 #### Example

-You want to allow requests that use a `Referer` header.
+You want to allow requests that use an `X-Requested-With` header.
 Pass the following configuration object to `corser.create`:

     corser.create({
-        requestHeaders: ["Referer"]
+        requestHeaders: ["X-Requested-With"]
     });